AdobeDocs/workfront.en/help/quicksilver/manage-work/gantt-chart/use-the-gantt-chart/configure-info-on-gantt-chart.md

   <tr>
    <td role="rowheader">Predecessors</td>
    <td> <img src="assets/predecessor-2-269x200.png" alt="predecessor_2.png" style="width: 269;height: 200;"> </td>
    <td> <p>A line from one task to another that shows the predecessor relationship between the two tasks.
 To highlight an individual predecessor&nbsp;line,&nbsp;mouse over it.
 Click it to keep it highlighted.
-You can only highlight one predecessor line at a time.</p> <p>A&nbsp;<span class="bold">Predecessor</span>&nbsp;icon is displayed next to any task that has a predecessor relationship that spans multiple pages on the Gantt chart or on any task that has a cross-project predecessor.</p> <p>Click the <span class="bold">Predecessor</span> icon to view all predecessor and successor tasks, as well as&nbsp;details about each task, such as task name, type of predecessor relationship, and key dates.</p> <p>Note: The Gantt Chart in a list of projects displays information about cross-project predecessors.
+You can only highlight one predecessor line at a time.</p> <p>A&nbsp;<strong>Predecessor</strong>&nbsp;icon is displayed next to any task that has a predecessor relationship that spans multiple pages on the Gantt chart or on any task that has a cross-project predecessor.</p> <p>Click the <strong>Predecessor</strong> icon to view all predecessor and successor tasks, as well as&nbsp;details about each task, such as task name, type of predecessor relationship, and key dates.</p> <p>Note: The Gantt Chart in a list of projects displays information about cross-project predecessors.
 For more information about how to create predecessor relationships between different projects see <a href="../../../manage-work/tasks/use-prdcssrs/cross-project-predecessors.md" class="MCXref xref">Create cross-project predecessors</a></p> <p>For more information about predecessors, see&nbsp;<a href="../../../manage-work/tasks/use-prdcssrs/enforced-predecessors.md" class="MCXref xref">Enforce predecessors</a>.</p> </td>
   </tr>
   <tr>
    <td role="rowheader">Progress Status</td>